Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/3-vanilla-matmul.md

 none of these 2 matrices are modified by ``matmul``.

 You now have a reference matrix multiplication function.
-It will be used later on in this learning path to ensure that the assembly version or the intrinsics version of the multiplication have been coded with no mistake.
+It will be used later on in this learning path to ensure that the assembly version and the intrinsics version of the multiplication algorithm do not contain errors.